SoftPuppet/Tilde.Extensions/Tilde.Extensions/README.md

 Tilde.Extensions includes experimental extentions for C# Dotnet.
-It should not be used in production.
+It should not be used in production or use it at your own risk.
+Breaking changes are introduced without warning.